cgpeanut/GCP-DevOps-SRE-Part1/README.md

 - Understand
      - Job/Role
      - SRE System
      - CI/CD and the tools to implemenmt it
      - Operations in the Google Cloud and the tools to manage them
      - How to put it all together and pass the exam

 - Class SRE Implements DevOps
 - SRE is a specific way to do DevOps
+- Expected Background -  ACE - yes associate cloud engineer
+- PCA - Professional cloud leve architect
+- Dev(or Ops) real-world experience developing or running systems

+- Structure - BOPT
+     - Business
+     - Organizational
+     -